 - Click the Save button to finish.

-Note: You can use any desired Receiver and this example is using a simple delimited Receiver to show how the Generator works.
+Note: You can use any desired Receiver, and this example uses a simple delimited Receiver to show how the Generator works.

-Next, you will need to create a quick Scenario, download the Scenario, and run it on your local computer.
+Next, you must create a quick Scenario, download it, and run it on your local computer.
 Complete the following steps to do so:

 - Click on Quick Scenario when viewing the Domain within the GenRocket web platform.
 This will quickly create a Scenario including the parent and sibling relationships with referential integrity for the Domain.